troyth/age-of-the-architect/weeks/week6.md

 ### Readings
 * Star.Ships chapter 4
-* Narby, Jeremy, *The Cosmic Serpent*, chapters to come
+* Narby, Jeremy, *The Cosmic Serpent*, Chapters 7-8
 * Shannon, Benny, *Antipodes of the Mind*, Chapter 22
 * Lewis-Williams, J.D. *The Mind in the Cave*, Chapter 7 (**note: this is a change from the original essay I posted**)